thiennbao/movie-review-aggregator/app/model/README.md

-# Folder for model server
+# Folder for web server